progyadeep/serverless_p2p_messaging/README.md

 The webpage will ask for a peer ID, which is the user address of your peer.
 After entering the Peer ID, you'll see a chat page and you can start exchanging text messages.

 The user address is basically the URL that your local server is publicly accessible through.
-When you start the SSH tunnel using serveo or localhost.run you'll see that URL returned in the terminal.
+When you start the SSH tunnel using something like <b>localhost.run</b> you'll see that URL returned in the terminal.
 To have a consistent address for your peers, you can use a domain or subdomain that points to the current tunneled URL of your server (you'll have to update the DNS records of your domain every time you start the tunnel because that URL is randomly generated every time).

-I've used serveo.net as the service to demonstrate the working of this code.
+I've used <b>localhost.run</b> as the service to demonstrate the working of this code.
 You can directly modify the statement according to your service of choice.

 # Downtime issues
-Since the working of this program relies on an external application - like serveo - for the SSH tunnel, issues in the tunnelling app's server will cause this program to malfunction as well.
+Since the working of this program relies on an external application - like <b>localhost.run</b> or <b>serveo.net</b> - for the SSH tunnel, issues in the tunnelling app's server will cause this program to malfunction as well.